sagemath/trac_to_gh/Issue 9656.md

 CC:  acleone @williamstein @qed777 @jasongrout

 This was reported some time ago in sage-support.
 As the reporter said, a picture is worth a thousand words, so here's a screenshot.

+This is easily corrected (in firefox) by increasing and decreasiing the resolution using Ctrl++ and Ctrl+- .

 Issue created by migration from https://trac.sagemath.org/ticket/9656